po1sigala/live/02-Lesson-Plans/Weekday/17-Week_CS/README.md

 ## Heads-Up

-In the next unit, we will return to the back end and learn about NoSQL databases.
-We will learn about the features of a non-relational database and how it compares to a relational database.
-Finally, we will explore why we might use NoSQL for an application.
+In the next unit, we will return to the back end and learn about NoSQL databases using MongoDB, a popular, document-based database that integrates easily with JavaScript.

-Be sure to have MongoDB installed on your machine before class.
-Follow the [MongoDB installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb) to install MongoDB on your machine.
+Be sure to have MongoDB and Compass installed on your machine before class.
+Follow the [How to Install MongoDB](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb) to install MongoDB and Compass locally.
 Also, make sure students have it installed prior to coming to class.

+Mongo Atlas, a fully managed cloud database, will be used to deploy the Mini-Project to Heroku.
+For instructions on how to sign-up for a account and deploy a free cluster, refer to [Set Up MongoDB Atlas](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-set-up-mongodb-atlas).

 ## Helpful Links